• Menu

 13. Leeches

 This slimy creature might make you squeal with disgust.
-The leeches have been given a bad reputation, but they don’t deserve it because they help a lot of people in the medical field using leech therapy.
-Did you know that they’re classed as invertebrates and have 10 eyes?
+Leeches have a rather bad reputation, but they don’t deserve it because they help a lot of people in the medical field where they are used as part of leech therapy.
+Fun fact- they’re classed as invertebrates and have 10 eyes!

 Learn More: Reach The World